Aman-zishan/DocScanner/.github/ISSUE_TEMPLATE/feature_reqest.md

 ---
-name: Feature request 🐞
+name: Feature request 🛠️
-about: Thoughts of improving this App?.
+about: Having thoughts on improving this App?
 labels: "type: enhancement"
 ---